milvus-io/pymilvus/CONTRIBUTING.md

 You may need a milvus server which is running when you run unit test.
 See more details on [Milvus server](https://github.com/milvus-io/milvus).

-## Update CONTRIBUTING.md
+## Update CHANGLOG.md

-Add issue tips into CONTRIBUTING.md, make sure all issue tips are sort by issue number in ascending order.
+Add issue tips into CHANGLOG.md, make sure all issue tips are sorted by issue number in ascending order.